 Extension of due date for furnishing statements.
-The due date for furnishing Form 1095-B to individuals is extended from January 31, 2020, to March 2, 2020.
-See Notice 2019-63 and Extension of Time To Furnish Statement to Recipients.
+The due date for furnishing Form 1095-B to individuals is extended from January 31, 2021, to March 2, 2021.
+See Notice 2020-76 and Extension of Time To Furnish Statement to Recipients, later.

 Relief for failure to furnish statements.
 The IRS will not impose a penalty for failure to furnish Form 1095-B to individuals if certain conditions are met.
-See Notice 2019-63 and Information Reporting Penalties.
+See Notice 2020-76 and Information Reporting Penalties, later.

 Extension of good faith relief for reporting and furnishing.
-The IRS will not impose a penalty for failure to file Form 1095-B with the IRS or failure to furnish Form 1095-B to individuals if you make a good faith effort to comply with the information reporting requirements.
-See Notice 2019-63 and Information Reporting Penalties.
+The IRS will not impose a penalty for reporting incorrect or incomplete information on the Forms 1095-B if you make a good faith effort to comply with the information reporting requirements.
+See Notice 2020-76 and Information Reporting Penalties, later.